lamassuiot/lamassu-ui-firebase-studio/README.md

   // The base URL for all backend API services.
   LAMASSU_API: "https://your-api-endpoint.example.com",

+  // (Optional) An override URL for the VA (OCSP/CRL) and EST endpoints.
+  // If not provided, defaults to the LAMASSU_API value.
+  // Useful if the validation/enrollment services are hosted on a separate domain.
+  LAMASSU_VA_API_OVERRIDE: "https://your-va-and-est-endpoint.example.com",

   // --- Authentication ---
   // Set to `false` to disable OIDC authentication for local development.
   // Defaults to `true`.